srbhr/Life-Principles-Notes/Master.md

 ## Internal Locus of Control

-"While we are free to chose our actions, we are not free to chose the consequences of our actions."
+"While we are free to chose our actions, we are not free to choose the consequences of our actions."
 ~ Stephen Covey, 7 Habits of Highly Effective People.

-Whatever circumstances life brings you. you will be more likely to succeed and find happiness if you take responsibility for making your decisions well instead of complaining about things beyond your control.
+Whatever circumstances life brings you.
+You will be more likely to succeed and find happiness if you take responsibility for making your decisions well, instead of complaining about things beyond your control.

-We hate to be wrong, because it means that we need to re-asses ourselves, re do our comfortable lives and sometimes it takes an enormous amount of unlearning and re-learning.
+We hate to be wrong, because it means that we need to re-asses ourselves, redo our comfortable lives and sometimes it takes an enormous amount of unlearning and re-learning.

 **Questions about second order effects.**